Ukrainian newcomers struggle to make ends meet in Canada

 The cost of housing is proving to be one of the top issues for Ukrainian newcomers arriving under a special federal program announced in March that permits them to work or study in Canada for three years.

-Ms. Abilova and Mr. Koziura were on vacation in Argentina when Russia began invading Ukraine in February.
-The couple decided to apply to come to Canada since Ms. Abilova’s sister already lived in Toronto, having arrived as a student eight years ago.
+Abilova and Koziura were on vacation in Argentina when Russia began invading Ukraine in February.
+The couple decided to apply to come to Canada since Abilova’s sister already lived in Toronto, having arrived as a student eight years ago.

 “In Ukraine, we had a very like good, normal life and now we have to go and find help everywhere, to ask for help, discounts and everything and it’s not a good situation,” she says.